 This course will address a topic of interest enriching the existing course offerings and expanding student learning and experiences.
-Topics will be developed by an assigned faculty member as approved by the Dean of the School of Education.
-The course will be offered as required.
+Topics will be developed

 English

 ENGL 530 - Appalachian Literature

 A survey of poetry, fiction and films of the Southern Appalachian region, emphasizing themes such as mountain stereotypes, violence, nature, education, industrialization, religion, out-migration, and family.